What Is a Retention Offer? How to Ask Your Credit Card Company for One

 What to Say

-I like to use the live chat feature, or you can also call the number on the back of the card and ask to speak to the retention department, the cancellation department, or "account closures" — phrasing varies by issuer.
-Some have a dedicated retention line.
-With Amex, it's the main number routed through "consider closing my account."
+I like to use the live chat feature, or you can also call the number on the back of the card and mention to the representative “I’m considering closing my account."

 "Hi — my annual fee just posted and I'm trying to decide whether to keep the card open.
 I'd like to know if there are any additional benefits you can offer to make the card worthwhile to keep holding."